Frequently Asked Questions

 Proceed across the stage, receive your diploma cover, and go down the ramp.
 Pause for a photo.
 Follow the usher’s directions to return to your seat.

 The ceremony will last about three hours.
 As a courtesy to all graduates and their guests, you are expected to remain and participate in the entire ceremony.

 What should I wear?

 Please arrive wearing your cap, gown, and tassel.
-Caps and gowns are required for degree candidates to participate in the ceremony.
+Official UNO branded caps and gowns are required for degree candidates to participate in the ceremony.
 Students not wearing caps and gowns will not be permitted to participate in the ceremony.
-Visit the Caps and Gowns page to find out when and how to purchase your cap & gown.
+Visit the Caps and Gowns page to find out when and how to purchase your cap and gown.

 Business attire with comfortable dress shoes is recommended.